Honest answers

 Why USB-C?
 No battery?

 Margin is a desk object, not a portable one.
 A battery would add cost, weight, charging anxiety, and an end-of-life replacement problem.
-For a device that will live four feet from a power outlet.
+None of that is worth it for a device that will live four feet from a power outlet.

 USB-C means it works with the cable and charger you already have.
 Plug it in, walk away, leave it for a year.